faradzhalelov/fara_flutter_chat/README.md

 ### How it works:
-    - auth:
+    - auth with firebase(login, register), add user to users table

-    - chat list:
+    - chat list. sync chats from supabase, add to local db, listen to updates

-    - chat:
+    - chat messages. sync messages from supabase, add to local db, listen to messages

-    - profile:
+    - profile: user profile.